websharper-samples/BookCollection/BookCollection.md

 The `input` boxes are using two-way binding, so we are passing the `Var`-s themselves which are implementing `IRef<T>`.
 This means that a `Var` object works as a value cell, you can read or set its `.Value` property from code, and every change will update its views, in this case, the current contents of the input box.
 But also, changes of the input box will change the value of the `Var` cell.

+This chained method syntax allowing filling the holes with multiple types on many occasions, for example `Message` hole is just a display for a text, to which we can add a static string or a time-varying string, called `View<string>`.
+We do the latter now, using our `Var`'s `View` property which exposes the reactive variable as a `View<T>`.

 We have one more missing argument, for the event handler we have defined by having `ws-onclick="Add"` on a button.
 The `Add` argument needs to be a delegate taking a DOM element and event as arguments.